alekhyareddy21/FitZone_Gym_Website/README.md

 ---

-# 🌐 Live Preview

-You can deploy this project using:
-- GitHub Pages
-- Netlify
-- Vercel

----

-# 👨‍💻 Author

-Your Name

----

-# 📌 Internship Project
+# 🏢 Internship Project

+## Company Name
+HEX SOFTWARES

+## Task
+Weekly Task 2 - Gym Website

-This project was developed for internship submission purposes to demonstrate frontend web development skills.
+This project was developed as part of the Hex Softwares Internship Program.